chef/chef-web-docs/chef_master/source/install_server_ha.rst

 =====================================================
-High Availability: Backend Cluster
+High Availability: Chef Backend
 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/install_server_ha.rst>`__

-This topic introduces the underlying concepts behind the architecture of the highly available Chef Infra Server cluster.
-The topic then describes the setup and installation process for a highly available Chef Infra Server cluster comprised of five total nodes (two frontend and three backend).
+This topic introduces the underlying concepts behind the architecture of the high availability Chef Infra Server cluster.
+The topic then describes the setup and installation process for a high availability Chef Infra Server cluster comprised of five total nodes (two frontend and three backend).

 Overview